AceZz/thesis-app/README.md

 ## Description

-The code is meant to be used with Android Studio and compiles into an Android App
+The code is meant to be used with Android Studio and compiles into an Android App that uses the phone's accelerometer for automated fall detection.

 ## Getting Started